redukti/OpenRedukti/README.rst

 FRAs.
 It allows you to build Interest Rate curves with different interpolation methods, and then use these curves to compute present value and sensitivities of Interest Rate Derivatives.

 OpenRedukti is Free Software, licensed under the GNU General Public License, v3.
-If you wish to use OpenRedukti under a non-GPL license, you can raise an issue on `GitHub repository <https://github.com/redukti/OpenRedukti>`_.
-A liberal license will be granted to your company at zero cost, provided you agree to allow your company to be listed as a user of OpenRedukti.

 Main Features
 =============